bdusell/jitsu-app/README.md

 You're probably familiar with the usual URL routing mechanism in PHP: a URL ending in `.php` is mapped to a PHP script on the server of the same name.
-While this is fine for beginner projects or private tools, or when you're just not self-conscious about using URLs ending in `.php`, using this default setting has a number of problems:
+While this is fine for beginner projects or private tools, or whenever you're just not self-conscious about using URLs ending in `.php`, using this default setting has a number of problems:

 * Using separate scripts for each page requires boilerplate code in every file